-The x-axis reports the effect size (Cohen's d) of the difference in pitch mean between white triangle represents an estimation of the real effect size distribution.
+The x-axis reports the effect size (Cohen's d) of the difference in pitch mean between ASD and comparison populations: positive values indicate higher mean pitch in ASD, while negative lower.
+The y-axis reports the standard error in each study.
+The white triangle represents an estimation of the real effect size distribution.
 The publication bias can be observed in the studies being organized on a diagonal line: higher standard error corresponding to bigger effect size.